djrain/waves/blog/_posts/2020-07-31-interactive-tutorials.md

 ## States

 An active tutorial is always in a certain state.
 For example, you might have a state where you wait for the user to click a particular button.
-Just having a state by itself is pretty much useless though.
-A state gains meaning by having triggers and visualeffects associated with it.
+Of course, just having a state by itself is pretty much useless :stuck_out_tongue_closed_eyes: A state gains meaning by having triggers and visualeffects associated with it.
+But we'll get to those shortly.

 <br>

 ### Creating States
-To create and add a state to the tutorial, simply call Addstate() and give your new state a unique string identifier:
+To create and add a state to the tutorial, simply call Addstate() and give your new state a unique name:
 ```C++
 tut.AddState("start_state");
 ```

-We can now refer to this state in our other method calls.
+We can now refer to this state in our other method calls. 😎

 <br>

 ### End States

 A state that does not contain any triggers is called an end state.
-If an end state is entered, the tutorial will stop.
+If an end state is entered, the tutorial will automatically stop.
+This means you don't have to do anything special to make a state an end state! :)

 <br>
 <br>